What is an NFT Avatar and How to Own and Co-Create One

-“We love the idea of developing NFTs because its application truly empowerscreators by offering more autonomy for earnings and content rights, which has proven to be a wildly successful idea to grow Matters.news into a decentralized autonomous organization of 80,000 content creators,” says Guo Liu, co-founder and engineer behind Matters Lab.
+“We love the idea of developing NFTs because its application truly empowerscreators by offering more autonomy for earnings and content rights, which has proven to be a wildly successful idea to grow Matters.Town into a decentralized autonomous organization of 80,000 content creators,” says Guo Liu, co-founder and engineer behind Matters Lab.
 “What is also exciting is the unpredictability of a decentralized autonomous organization.
 We don’t know what our community will do with this unique form of collaboration, but it won’t be boring.”

 To thank Matters Lab’s users for their support, we airdropped 300 Traveloggers to those who have connected their Ethereum wallets.
 The airdrop took place in batches based on the activity level of the users.

 Traveloggers is also available for sale to the general public on OpenSea.